 I am a self-described oddball.
 I have an off-beat sense of humor.
 I love sci-fi.
 I am a sci-fi junkie.
 Babylon 5 was my favorite Star Trek show.
 My favorite show of all time was Stargate SG-1 until this

 last year’s the last year of crappy, filler shows.
 What is was that about?
-The last season of Stargate SG-1 reminds me of the last episode of Seinfeld; they were both crappy endings for what had been wonderful shows.
+The last season of Stargate SG-1 reminds me of the last episode of Seinfeld; they were both crappy endings for what had been stellar shows.

 Okay, I’m rambling.
 I tend to do that.
-I like to crochet and sew, but my favorite all-time passions are reading and writing.
+I like to crochet and to sew, but my favorite all-time passions are reading and writing.
 When I was younger, I preferred reading to people.
 Heck, sometimes I still do!

 I wanted to be a writer so badly when I was younger.
 This blog is an outlet for that desire.
 My writing style is odd like me.
 My posts are almost sometimes never not what you think they’re going to be about.
 Sometimes, while reading my posts, you might have to go back to the title to remind yourself about what you thought it was going to be about.
 Well, I’ve said enough about me.
 Bye!